qzq92/data_gov_and_singstat_dataset_info_scraper/README.md

 # New update
-- Inclusion of SmartLocal website for Singapore events
+- Inclusion of SmartLocal website for Singapore events (Logic updateon getting event location and actual dates should main page not provide any - Updated on 8/4)
 - Inclusion of timeanddate.com website for various countries/region holidays.

 ## Installation of libraries (Python)